Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 ---

-## 🧭 Mindset shift: From "coder" to "system designer"
+## 🧭 Shift your mindset: from “person who codes” to “system designer”

 Before (no AI):

 - Write every line yourself
 - Drown in repetitive code
 - Google syntax all day

 Now (with AI):

 - Focus on system design and architecture
 - Let AI handle repetitive parts
 - You control logic, security, and tests

 You’re no longer the “construction worker” — you’re the architect and supervisor.

 ---

-## ⚠️ Three things to never do with AI
+## ⚠️ Three things you must never do with AI

 ❌ Copy code without reading — bugs are inevitable.
 ❌ Trust AI blindly — it can hallucinate APIs or suggest outdated patterns.